ang-zeyu/infisearch/docs/src/indexing_configuration.md

 ### Latin Tokenizer

-The default tokenizer splits on sentences, then whitespaces into terms.
+The default tokenizer splits on sentences, then whitespaces to obtain tokens.

-*Tantivy*'s [asciiFoldingFilter](https://github.com/tantivy-search/tantivy/blob/main/src/tokenizer/ascii_folding_filter.rs) is then applied, followed by punctuation and non-word boundary removal.
+*Tantivy*'s [asciiFoldingFilter](https://github.com/tantivy-search/tantivy/blob/main/src/tokenizer/ascii_folding_filter.rs) is then applied to these tokens, followed by punctuation and non-word boundary removal.

 If specified, a stemmer is also applied.